-It is because castling is temporarily prevented if the square on which the king is standing, the square through the king has to pass or the square which the king would occupy is attacked by the opponent piece.
+It is because castling is temporarily prevented if the square on which the king is standing, the square through which the king has to pass or the square which the king would occupy is attacked by the opponent piece.

-Here the in the above situation, the square through which the king has to pass while castling is attacked by the opponent chess piece, isn’t it?
+Here in the above situation, the square through which the king has to pass while castling is attacked by the opponent chess piece, isn’t it?
 And so you can castle in this situation.

 Now you might be thinking why is this so, right?
 Well, there’s another rule in chess according to which you are not allowed to put your own king in check.
 You can’t move any piece that would leave your own king in check.